Les Wilson (musician): Biography

 In the early 1950s a station owner suggested that Wilson make some recordings.
-To achieve an "authentic western echo", they travelled to Nuhaka to record Wilson's singing and yodelling in a reverberant hall.
+To achieve an "authentic western echo", they travelled to Nūhaka to record Wilson's singing and yodelling in a reverberant hall.
 When singing, Wilson performed directly into the microphone, but he would turn and face the wall when yodelling to produce the sought-after echo.
 The recordings resulted in Wilson being one of the first New Zealand acts signed by HMV, with his first songs on the label released in 1953.
 Wilson also became a prolific songwriter, with his work—such as "The Wahine Song" and "Rollin' Wagons"—often having New Zealand themes.

 Wilson and his wife Jean Calder formed a duo and made extensive tours in New Zealand, generally to full houses.
 Albums on the HMV label were released in 1957 (A Cowboy and His Guitar) and 1958 (Rambling with Les and Jean).
 The couple moved to Australia, basing themselves there for the remainder of their career.
 They initially settled in Sydney, making tours of rural New South Wales and Victoria, making appearances on the syndicated country music radio show Harmony Trails, and frequently returning to perform in New Zealand.

 Songs written by Wilson continued to be re-recorded by later artists.
 "Old Faithful and I", released by Wilson in 1950, was covered by the Topp Twins in 2005 on their album Flowergirls & Cowgirls.
 "Silver Wings", from 1953, was included on Patsy Riggir's 1982 album, Are You Lonely.
 There have been at least six covers of Wilson's 1953 song, "Rockonover River", including one in 1984 by Australian country music artist Owen Blundell.

 At the Tamworth Country Music Festival in January 1978, Wilson was among the second group of inductees to the Australian Country Music Hands of Fame.
 In the 2000s a compilation of the duo's recordings from 78s was released, The 78's Re-issue.

 Personal life

 After World War II, Wilson moved to Gisborne, where he met his future wife Jean Ellen Calder (born c.
 1929), who was also a country music singer and occasionally sang on the local radio station 2ZM.
 In 1952 Wilson and Calder married and they formed a duo, with Calder continuing to perform under her maiden name.
 They worked in both Australia and New Zealand and recorded on the HMV label during the 1950s.
 The pair were amongst the earliest to record an LP record in New Zealand, recording two nine-track records in 1957 and 1958.
-Arthur Leslie Wilson died in Brisbane on 22 July 1997, aged 72, and was cremated at Fawkner Memorial Park on July 28.
+Arthur Leslie Wilson died in Brisbane on 22 July 1997, aged 72, and was cremated at Fawkner Memorial Park on 28 July.
 Jean Ellen Wilson (née Calder) died in Brisbane on 10 March 2019.